excalategit/myProjects/BigData/project description.md

 Project Description

-The project showcases a pipeline that fetches data from a GCS bucket, transforms and delivers to BigQuery.
+The project showcases a pipeline that fetches data from a GCS bucket and delivers to BigQuery.
 The exercise introduced a data lake into my pipeline for the first time and showcases its bigdata implications such as working with blobs, using a separate file for each extraction to the DW, and learning new syntax.
 The exercise exposed me to the basic design for a bigdata pipeline optimized for daily load.

 Some implications/insights:
 - Data is extracted and loaded to staging in a DW in its raw form without any transformation after which it is transformed and loaded to a cleaned staging table.